tahmidefaz/RacketImageGallery/README.md

 # RacketImageGallery
-A simple image gallery implemented with GUI in Racket
+A simple image gallery implemented with GUI framework of Racket

 ### Setup:
 Download Racket from this link: https://download.racket-lang.org/